spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 `platforms.\*.accessKeyId`

 The accessKeyId is used to access the platform information or to make requests to radosgw-admin.
 Right now, it's more than enough to use a key with `read` permissions.
+The `iam-role` provider doesn't need this parameter.

 `platforms.\*.secretAccessKey`

 The secretAccessKey is used to access the platform information or to make requests to radosgw-admin.
 Right now, it's more than enough to use a key with `read` permissions.
+The `iam-role` provider doesn't need this parameter.

 ### allowedBuckets